carbon-language/carbon-lang/docs/design/generics/details.md

 uses to avoid undecidability for type equality, [providing an explicit proof in the source](#manual-type-equality), can't be used here.
-The code triggering the query asking whether some type implements an interface will typically be generic code with know specific knowledge about the types involved, and won't be in a position to provide a manual proof that the implementation should exist.
+The code triggering the query asking whether some type implements an interface will typically be checked-generic code with no specific knowledge about the types involved, and won't be in a position to provide a manual proof that the implementation should exist.

 **Open question:** Is there some restriction on `impl` declarations that would allow our desired use cases, but allow the compiler to detect non-terminating